-We have developed this sustainability report with reference to the Global Reporting Initiative (GRI) Standards for the period from 1 January to 31 December 2023.
+This is Matelec's first sustainability report.
+We have developed it with reference to the Global Reporting Initiative (GRI) Standards for the period from 1 January to 31 December 2022.

 Every year, we will update external stakeholders on our progress against our sustainability targets and activities.
-This report covers our head office operations and manufacturing facilities in Lebanon, excluding subsidiaries, which together represent 86% of our consolidated revenue reported in our consolidated financial statements.
-The sustainability indicators also include the engineering and contracting projects underway in 2023: Niger, Mali, and

-Iraq, which each have their own site-specific sustainability management planning.
+This report covers our headquarters and manufacturing facilities, excluding subsidiaries, which together represent 86% of our consolidated revenue reported in our consolidated financial statements.
+The sustainability indicators also cover the manufacturing facility and head office operations.
+They do not include the contracting projects which each have their own site-specific sustainability management planning.